 - 175g Demerara or soft light brown sugar

-- 2 tbsp honey, maple or golden syrup
+- 2 tablespoons honey, maple or golden syrup

 - 250g rolled oats (not jumbo oats)